 Calvary University fully expects all its students to abide by the legal standards of the county, state and federal governments.
 The University reserves the right to discipline students when made aware of any such violations, or any violation of federal, state, or municipal law, whether on or off campus.
 In addition to any punishment imposed by the University, any student suspected of violating any federal, state, county or local law will be referred to the appropriate law enforcement agency.
 Students are not to disregard or fail to comply with the reasonable directive, verbal or written, of any university official.
-This is accurate while acting within the scope of his/her prescribed duties or the police or other law enforcement officers acting in the performance of their duties.
+This is applicable while the authority is acting within the scope of his/her prescribed duties and also applies to the police or other law enforcement officers acting in the performance of their duties.